baijum/muthukadan.net/_posts/2014-11-28-an-introduction-to-go-programming.markdown

 [Go], also commonly referred to as **golang**, is a statically typed, compiled, garbage-collected, concurrent general purpose programming language.
-Go is considered as an object oriented programming language and it use [object composition] instead of class inheritance.
+Go is considered as an object oriented programming language and it uses [object composition] instead of class inheritance.
 Go was initially developed at Google by [Robert Griesemer], [Rob Pike], and [Ken Thompson].
-Go was publicly realesed as a free/open source software in November 2009 by Google.
+Go was publicly released as a free/open source software in November 2009 by Google.

 [Go]: http://golang.org